 One thing you’re going to love about this slicer is that it’s versatile.
 It can get through fruit, boneless meat, veggies, and so much more.
 You’re going to use it every day!

 Those who want thicker slices of meat may appreciate this product.
 Plus, it has tons of power, though it can be hard to clean.

 - Has 150 watts of power

 - Tricky cleanup process

 Many people buy in bulk and then store the meat in the freezer.
 However, it takes forever to defrost it before you slice it.
 With the Unichart Meat Device, that’s no longer an issue.

-One reason I really like this meat slicer is because it can get through frozen meat effortlessly.
+One reason I really like this meat slicer is that it can get through frozen meat effortlessly.
 You can buy all the meat you want (to save money), store it all in the freezer, and pull it out frozen to cut it.
 There’s no need to defrost it first!

 Though this slicer comes with the ability to cut through frozen foods, the strength it offers could also be its downfall.
 Yes, it slices through frozen items, but that’s also all it does.
 It’s convenient for that aspect, but that’s not very versatile for other situations.

 Still, the build of this meat slicer is durable and sturdy.
 You get a special control know, which helps you adjust the slice thickness.
 It’s easy to create 0.2 to 25mm slices easily and quickly.

 I feel that this is the best slicer for frozen meat.
 However, you may want to cut something that you just got from the store.
 Unless you freeze it first, you probably can’t use this slicer.
 On top of that, it’s manual, so you’ve got to put in the work to get through the meat.